-The Ketu North District is one of the twenty five (25) Municipalities and Districts in the Volta Region of Ghana.
+The Ketu North Municipal is one of the twenty five (25) Municipalities and Districts in the Volta Region of Ghana.

-The administrative capital of the District is Dzodze.
+The administrative capital of the Municipality is Dzodze.

-The District was known as the Ketu District until the year 2008 when the Ketu North District was carved out of it.
+The Municipality was known as the Ketu District until the year 2008 when the Ketu North District was carved out of it.

-The following represent key geo-physical features of the District: The District covers a land area of 754km2 with a population of 99,913 (2010 population census).
+The following represent key geo-physical features of the Municipality: The Municipality covers a land area of 754km2 with a population of 99,913 (2010 population census).

 The District’s population is currently growing at a rate of 1.9% which is lower than the national rate of 2.6%.